 6. Stillwater — The Other University Town

-Stillwater, home to Oklahoma State University and its 25,000 students, provides an alternative to Norman’s OU-centered culture — a university city with its own character, centered on the Oklahoma State Cowboys athletic identity and the OSU campus’s significant research programs in agriculture, engineering, and veterinary medicine.
-The Stillwater residential market is exceptionally affordable even by Oklahoma standards, with median prices of $170,000–$220,000 making it one of the most affordable university towns in the country.
-The tradeoff is employment depth — Stillwater’s economy is heavily university-dependent, and households without employment at OSU or in the university supply chain have limited local options outside of education and services.
+An hour northeast of OKC, Stillwater builds its identity around Oklahoma State University and its 27,000 students, and it offers a clear alternative to Norman’s OU-centered culture.
+The town runs on the Oklahoma State Cowboys athletic tradition and the campus’s substantial research programs in agriculture, engineering, and veterinary medicine.
+Its housing market is exceptionally affordable, with median prices of $170,000 to $220,000 placing it among the most affordable college towns in the country.
+The catch is employment depth: the local economy leans heavily on the university, and households without a job at OSU or in its supply chain find limited options outside education and services.